ZaymonFC/mac-os-key-repeat/README.md

-This project provides a simple tool to preview and fine tune different Mac OS key-repeat settings.
+This project provides a simple tool to preview and fine tune different Mac OS key-repeat settings in the browser.

 [Try it out](https://mac-os-key-repeat.vercel.app/)